Introduction

 Employers

 Seeking a new job may appear difficult.
 Plant Scientists can improve their job search by soliciting referrals from their network, contacting companies directly, using job search platforms, attending job fairs, leveraging social media, and contacting staffing agencies.
 Fieldwork, conservation, or corporate employment may provide an opportunity to work abroad.
 Civil service exams may be required for government jobs.
-Although most employment offers include long-term security, it appears that short-term contracts are the norm in the early phases of one’s career.
+Although most employment offers include long-term security, short-term contracts are the norm in the early phases of one’s career.

 Plant Scientists are generally employed by: